Prometheus-X-association/data-value-chain-tracker/docs/design-document.md

 However, the DVCT is not responsible for adjustments needed in the dataspace contract creation.
 Here, the contract creator will need to be able to connect his wallet, and sign a message making some tokens available for the DVCT smart contract.
 The contract BB will handle this.

+**Error handling**
+DVCT also responsible for handling error, particularly regarding the incentive distribution.
+The following procedure of error Handling is to ensure the incentive is distributed correctly.

+**Key Features of the Error Handling Algorithm:**

+- Validation and verification: Ensures that only valid data and rules are used for distribution.
+- Error detection: Automated detection of anomalies through threshold checks and exception handling.
+- Logging and notification: Errors are logged for audit purposes and participants are notified if required.
+- Rollback and correction: Mechanism to undo incorrect distributions and correct them either automatically or manually.
+- Continuous improvement: Feedback is used to improve the algorithm over time and reduce the likelihood of similar errors.

+This approach ensures that the incentive distribution process is robust, transparent, and able to handle errors efficiently while maintaining fairness and accuracy.

+Example scenario: An error is discovered in which an AI service provider receives 10 points less than intended due to an incorrect calculation of its point contribution.

+**Steps Taken:**

+1 **Detection:** Automated threshold alerts identify the discrepancy immediately after the distribution (compare points on participat side with expected points to receive; compare number of points to distribute with total distributed points).
+2 **Rollback:** The initial incorrect distribution is rolled back.
+3 **Automatic Review:** A automatically review by the point based on the contract.
+If required, manual review should be performed by the building block provider and identifies that the error was due to incorrect data input regarding the miss calculation metrics.
+4 **Correction:** The metrics are corrected, and the incentive distribution is recalculated.
+5 **Re-distribution:** The correct points (10 additional points) are allocated to the AI/Service Provider.
+6 **Notification:** All participants are informed of the error, the cause, and the correction process.
+7 **Feedback and Improvement (optional):** The process is reviewed, and the rule validation system is updated to prevent similar errors in the future.

+By applying these error handling mechanisms, the incentive distribution process ensures that it is fair, transparent, and resilient to discrepancies, ensuring that all participants are appropriately rewarded for their contributions to the data and the data end-result.

 ### Additional points